 Lawful Neutral vs Lawful Evil

 Lawful Neutral and Lawful Evil characters both follow strict codes, traditions and laws but they are motivated to do so for different reasons.
-For a Lawful Neutral character, it’s because they believe that an ordered society provides equal treatment for everyone.
+For a Lawful Neutral character, it’s because they believe that an ordered society treats everyone equally.
 For a Lawful Evil character, it’s because their order gives them opportunities to use power for themselves.

-For both of them, breaking the oaths they have made is unthinkable.
+For both of them, breaking the oaths they have taken is unthinkable.
 For a Lawful Neutral character, it’s because they break promises, lose reputation and status for doing so.
-For a Lawful Evil these same things apply, but it may also be that they have committed Evil acts in the name of their code and need it to protect them.
-The more Evil they commit, the harder it is to break or leave the order they follow.
+For a Lawful Evil these same things apply, but it may also be that they have done Evil acts in the name of their code and need it to protect them.
+The more Evil they do, the harder it is to break or leave the order they follow.

 Not all Lawful Evil characters are obsessed with spreading Evil.
-Some Lawful Evil characters might believe they are doing the right thing and are on the side of the good guys, regardless of the Evil acts they commit to spread their order.
+Some Lawful Evil characters might believe they are doing the right thing and are on the side of the good guys, regardless of the Evil actions they take to spread their order.
 In contrast, no Lawful Neutral characters care about spreading Good or Evil.
 They simply follow their order and are not interested in moral plights.

 For a closer look at the Lawful Evil alignment, check out my article.